ddh0/easy-llama/README.md

 > [!NOTE]
 >
 > You will need to modify the `CMAKE_ARGS` variable according to your backend.
 The arguments shown below are for CUDA support.
 If you're not using CUDA, select your backend above to see the correct `CMAKE_ARGS`.
+Also note that the variable `LLAMA_FAST` is enabled.
+This should provide a small speedup without causing issues ([ref](https://github.com/ggerganov/llama.cpp/blob/7bd4ffb78062587e4012a1c24186223f09b1bc70/Makefile#L134)).
+However, if you run into issues with installation, it is suggested to retry without this variable set.

 To install easy-llama from source, copy and paste the following commands into your terminal: